GuGroup/Finetuner_OCP/README.md

                         'optim.load_balancing',
-                        'dataset', 'test_dataset', 'val_dataset'], # There are unused parameter in Gemnet-OC, so delete update={'gpus': 1, # number of GPU in fine-tuning 'optim.eval_every': 10, # In each 10 steps, reschedule learning rate by the loss of validation data, This affect to process time strongly, so set deliberately
+                        'dataset', 'test_dataset', 'val_dataset'], # There are unused parameter in Gemnet-OC, so delete update={'gpus': 1, # number of GPU in fine-tuning 'task.dataset': 'lmdb' # if you train with asedb, write 'asedb' 'optim.eval_every': 10, # In each 10 steps, reschedule learning rate by the loss of validation data, This affect to process time strongly, so set deliberately
                         'optim.max_epochs': 1,
                         'optim.batch_size': 4, # A6000 has about 20-30 max batch_size handle power.
 16 batch size recommended for larger datset